neboduus/airflow-pipeline/README.md

 Mongo contains expected data.
 IT PASSED.
 ```

-This test controls that the data has been correctly ingested, transformed
+The last command controls if data has been correctly ingested, transformed
 and uploaded to the Mongo DB.

 #### Using CLI mode